ICCHA-Technologies/react-workshop/README.md

 #### Steps:
 1. Set up a new React project using Create React App.

-2. Install the required dependencies: react-router-dom, and any other libraries you may need.
+2. Install the required dependencies and any other libraries you may need.

 3. Design the layout of your application.
 Create a search bar component and a weather display component.

-4. Configure React Router to handle routing for the search page and the weather display page.
+4. Implement the UI components for the search page and the weather display page.

-5. Create a context using React Context to manage the weather data.
-Define a state variable to store the weather information.
+5. Define a state variable to store the weather information, we should auto load the last selected city on reload.

 6. Implement the search functionality: